MicrosoftDocs/Devices-docs/surface-hub/surface-hub-install-2020preview.md

 This error can be safely ignored.
 Microsoft is actively investigating this issue.

-### Unable to install Surface Hub policies using provisioning packages
+### Resolved: Unable to install Surface Hub policies using provisioning packages

+This issue is resolved in Public Preview Build 19041.396.20200725-1700 and greater.
+Please ensure that you have taken all Windows Updates.

 Provisioning packages that use policies from the Surface Hub Configuration Service Provider (CSP) fail to install.
 For now, use Microsoft Intune or another mobile device management (MDM) provider to apply Surface Hub policies.
 Microsoft plans to fix this issue in the release build of Windows 10 Team 2020 Update.